EdDuarte/website/content/posts/time-series-analysis-platform.md

   - name: as PDF
     url: /posts/time-series-platform/DATA2019-21-slides-v10.pdf
 date: "2019-07-28 11:32:00+01:00"
-types:
+types: [project, publication, talk]
-  - project
-  - publication
-  - talk
-subsections:
+subsections: [conference-paper, full-stack]
-  - conference-paper
-  - full-stack
 ---

 The recent expansion of metrification on a daily basis has led to the